 -Swing door back bar cooler

 Now more than ever, it’s crucial that you have strong cleaning tools and a streamlined process for disinfecting glassware and barware for the safety of your employees and customers.
 You’ll need a two or three sink setup for bar staff to wash dishes with specialized cleaning agents, as well as bathroom equipment, hand sanitizer, and cleaning supplies.

 If you’re going to serve food at your bar, you’ll need kitchen supplies.
 Depending on the food you serve, you might need:

 -Cutlery, and whatever else lets your staff execute your menu efficiently.

 Some bars are now mandated to serve food as a requirement for opening.
 Check your local guidelines to see if this applies to your business.

 How and Where Can I Get This Equipment?

-Knowing what should be on your bar equipment list and actually knowing how to acquire it are two separate issues.
 You need equipment that will last a long time, so it usually pays to buy new, high-quality equipment.
 While used bar equipment may save money at the time of purchase, it will likely wear down and need to be replaced sooner than brand-new bar supplies.
 You can find discount supplies at any restaurant supply retailer or order them from various specialized online retailers.